dieterich-lab/Baltica/docs/workflows.md

 This step aims to determine the success of sequencing and alignment.
 Baltica includes workflows for RSeQC [@Wang2012] and FastQ.
 MultiQC [@Ewels_2016] summarizes the output from both tools.
 In addition to the quality control, the tests may suggest biological differences among conditions.
-For example, RSeQC provides the proportion of reads per feature in the input annotation, which may show an increase users may identify enrichment of reads mapping to intronic regions, indicating either intron retention or accumulation of unspliced mRNA.
+For example, RSeQC provides the proportion of reads per feature in the input annotation, which may suggest an enrichment of reads mapping to intronic regions, indicating either intron retention or accumulation of unspliced mRNA.
 RSeQC also implements an SJ saturation diagnostic, which quantifies the abundance of known and novel SJ.
 This metric relates to the sequencing depth.
 This diagnostic is done by sampling subsets of the dataset to identify which proportion of annotated and novel introns are observed in the sub-samples.
 In conclusion, the quality control step serves to identify potential problems with the RNA-Seq library alignment and, potentially, direct on further troubleshooting and downstream analysis.